thoom/ripple/README.md

 -----------------------------

 1. Add locking, so if a request comes for a project while another is still processing, it won't write on top of the other
-2. Add console options to build and update the ripple configuration
-3. Add console option to initialize a project to be managed by ripple (would include setting a secret)
-5. Add console script for restoring from backup
-6. Update documentation with sample ripple configuration options
+2. Update documentation with sample ripple configuration options
-7. Add overrides for composer options, including using a central composer.phar file
+3. Add overrides for composer options, including using a central composer.phar file
-8. Add overrides for items like the git configuration (using a branch instead of master for instance)
+4. Add overrides for items like the git configuration (using a branch instead of master for instance)

 References
 ----------